pragya-r/crimestatsmanagement/README.md

 ### Azure Data Factory
 In order to run the pipelines, all files within the directory, **main_pipeline**, must be downloaded.
 Additionally, be prepared to use Azure Powershell to upload the code and create the pipelines.

+### SQL Database
+An Azure SQL database is used as the final store.
+Table's within the database can be found under the directory, **sql_db**.